-Other assets, receivables, deposits and prepayments are due within 12 months from the reporting date.
+Other assets, receivables, deposits and prepayments are realisable within 12 months from the reporting date.

-(i) The deferred sales commission expense incurred to obtain or fulfil a contract with the customers is amortised over the period of satisfying performance obligations where applicable.
+- (i) The deferred sales commission expense incurred to obtain a contract with the customers is amortised over the period of satisfying performance obligations, where applicable. - (ii) Advance paid to contractors at the commencement are adjusted against progress billings issued by the contractors throughout the project construction period.